mrinalkumarjha/GitDemo/README.md

 	3: Repository(.git folder) : It holds all commited data
 	4: Remote : This remote state itself contain above three state

+# To Push code from working dir to staging area
+	git add test.txt : this will push test.txt to staging state

+# To Add file to Repository state from staging
+	 git commit -m 'adding new test1.txt'   : this will push file from staging to repository state

 # To list all branch
 	git branch